nmthanh206/antd-design-grid-layout/README.md

 ### TypeScript

-`ant-design-layout` is written in TypeScript with complete definitions, check [Use in TypeScript](https://ant.design/docs/react/use-in-typescript) to getting started.
+`antd-grid-layout` is written in TypeScript with complete definitions, check [Use in TypeScript](https://ant.design/docs/react/use-in-typescript) to getting started.

 ## 🔗 Links